DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 - 80% of users only need to be linked to one provider
 - roughly half the users have all permissions, while the other half have a mixture of permissions

-This data may change once we start to add more providers, particularly higher education institutions (HEIs) that typically have a lot more users than other types of provider.
-There are, however, only 87 HEIs and some are already using the service.
+This data may change once we start to add more providers, particularly HEIs as they typically have a lot more users than other types of provider.

 ### Number of providers per user

-80% of users are linked to 1 provider
+- 80% of users are linked to 1 provider
-14% of users are linked to 2 providers
+- 14% of users are linked to 2 providers
-6% of users have more than 2 providers
+- 6% of users are linked to 3 or more providers

 This suggests that we should add a user to a provider, rather than adding providers to users.

 ### Number of users per provider

-20% of providers have 1 user
+- 20% of providers have 1 user
-36% of providers have 2 users
+- 36% of providers have 2 users
-24% of providers have 3 users
+- 24% of providers have 3 users
-8% of providers have 4 users
+- 8% of providers have 4 users
-12% of providers have more than 4 users
+- 12% of providers have more than 4 users

 This suggests that the priority should be to focus on improving the add single user flow.
+The advantages of being able to add multiple users are not so great when only adding a small number.

 ### Number of users per provider type

-Average number of users in an HEI: 6
+- Average number of users in an HEI: 6
-Average number of users in a SCITT: 3
+- Average number of users in a SCITT: 3
-Average number of users in a SD: 2
+- Average number of users in a SD: 2

 This suggests that the main use for adding multiple users will be when setting up HEIs.
-There are far fewer HEIs than SCITTS or SDs.
+There are only 87 HEIs and some are already using Manage.

 ### Permissions